OpenSourceEBike/OpenSourceEBike.github.io/index.md

 * **Motor controller electronics:** the main task is to use the battery voltage and drive the motor coils, to make the motor rotate, using the lowest energy possible and be silent.
 It also reads input sensors like the throttle, pedal torque sensor or brake sensor, as also sends and receive information to the display.

-* **Display:** the basis of the display is to show information to user, like what is the battery state of charge, what motor power is being used, and to let user select the motor assist level.
+* **Display:** the main tasks of the display are showing information to user, like what is the battery state of charge, what motor power is being used, and also let user select the motor assist level.

-## System details
+## Modular DIY electronics and firmware details

 This modular and DIY system, replace the original motor controller and display, keeping the original battery.
 It is composed of three different modular parts: